Are Pavement Ants On My Kittitas County Property A Big Problem?

 May 28, 2021

-If you’re a property owner in Kittitas County, you’ll probably end up having to deal with ants at one point or another.
+As a property owner in Kittitas County, you'll probably end up having to deal with ants at one point or another.
 Ants are one of the most prevalent home-invading pests around, and they are so small that they can get inside a home or business in many ways.
-They are also extremely invasive which means they are difficult to both prevent and eradicate.
+They are also highly invasive, which means they are difficult to both prevent and eradicate.

-While all ants can be a problem, there are distinct species, and they each pose their own particular challenges.
-The pavement ant is one of the more common varieties in the area, and you’ve probably seen them before crawling around sidewalks or other places outside.
+While all ants can be a problem, distinct species are posing their particular challenges.
+The pavement ant is one of the more common varieties in the area, and you've probably seen them before crawling around sidewalks or other places outside.
 They get the name pavement ants because they usually hang out outdoors near cracks in the asphalt or concrete.
-However, they can get inside and that is where problems start.
+However, they can get inside, and that is where problems start.

 Pavement ants are dark brown to black and quite small at only about ⅛ of an inch long when fully grown.
 They have tiny spines on their thoraxes, and they are usually seen together in large groupings.
 While they can look similar to other species, you can tell them apart by the fact they usually emerge from dirt mounds.